 Introduction

-Human capital is a collection of possessions all the acquaintance talents, skills, abilities, experience, intelligence, training, judgment and wisdom controlled individually and collection by individuals in a population.
+Human capital is a collection of possessions of all the acquaintance talents, skills, abilities, experience, intelligence, training, judgment and wisdom controlled individually and collection by individuals in a population.
 Human capital has positive impact on economic growth.
 Human capital is an important source of Pakistan labor market. the stock of level of production, skill and ability.
 The research also has assurance that the submission to increase the Productivity is right which shows that the output by investing in human capital is equally understood by the working ability of the workers.[Psacharopulos (1981)].
-In this study, socio-economy and human factor is an important factor is directly and indirectly related to women’s participation in labor market.
+In this study, socio-economy and human factor is an important factor and is directly and indirectly related to women’s participation in labor market.
 The study of the present days test, the part of the human capital for every person’s earnings on the provide data of Pakistan and show the heartening relationship among the social assets and income.
 The consequences of the research show that the method of learning and skills of the individual are the two major bases of the in sequence of human capital, which has the positive outcome on the every person whole life incomes.
 [Becker (1962); Mincer (1974)].

 We know that the learning is the major part of increase in the human capital skills.
 A best quantity of the research has research and estimated the output by the learning for the increase in wages in different countries. [ Psacharopoulos (1980, 1985, 1994); Pascharopoulos and Chu Ng (1992)].

-The result of these observation discover a helpful quality for employees in the all those countries.
+The result of these observations discover a helpful quality for employees in the all those countries.
 The limited education completed in the Pakistan also discovers the progressive link between the learning process and wages.
 Most of the nation-wide typical domestic investigates do not contain the data of the finished years of education, which is essential to approximate the Mincer and production task.

 The consequences of these explanation discover a obliging quality for employees in the all those countries.
 The limited educations completed in the Pakistan also ascertain the progressive association between the learning process and wages.
 We discover that the workers both male and female get the high wages as their level of education is going to be higher.
 The level of incomes increased with the ever increasing level of learning.
 As in the comparison, the wages of the male workers are high and the wages of the female workers is low.
 The difference between male and female workers is due to renowned judgments low-paying profession.